yodertv/Reminders/doc/README.md

 - Editing and deleting items in an archive.
 - Editing and deleting archives.
 - All deployment knowledge is in make.js and build_props_files.
+- Rest apiPath is configurable.

 ### Work in progress
+- Add welcome and login screens.

+### Work 0.3.2 (12.14.15)
 - Add user list, move db knowledge to server and lookup database by user.
-- Add welcome and login screens.
 - Documented (Bug#27) -- Server silently sends the client crap when not able to connect to db.
 - Added session monitor interval function.